Standard Operating Procedure · ATLAS Platform

 Export the Session Certificate

-Use the Session Certificate button in the MMAS-8 panel to generate a timestamped audit document.
-Print to PDF and file in your regulatory binder.
+Use the Session Certificate button in the MMAS-8 panel to generate a timestamped audit document covering the full history of assessments.
+Print to PDF and attach to your binder.

 Request data deletion if required by protocol